becatini/ebs-volumes_unattached/README.md

 ## The Tool

-This bash script will read all AWS accounts and regions assigned to the AWS Organizations, then create a csv file which contains all unnatached EBS volumes.
+This bash script will read all AWS accounts and regions assigned to the AWS Organizations, then create a csv file which contains all unatached EBS volumes.

 ## Tool Diagram